Martin-Ivanc/Trinity-Crossbow-Cutter/CAD/Belt Clips/README.md

+> [!IMPORTANT]
-Each STEP file has 4 sizes of clips
+> Each test pack for monolith toolhead contains 4 size of Apex clips
+>
+> More dots = Bigger
+>
-Test print one of each and find out which size fits the best
+> Test print one pack and test what size of clips fits the best